-Regarding demographic characteristics of the studied sample for the current study, the mean age of the studied girls was 18.10 ± 2.34 years old.
+Regarding demographic characteristics of the studied sample for the current study, the mean age of the studied girls was $18.10 \pm 2.34$ years old.
 Regarding the place of residence, most of the sample lived in urban areas.
 Also, fifty percent in both groups had a middle socioeconomic status.
-These results come in agreement with Abd EL-Hameed et al., (38) who made an assessment of dysmenorrhea and menstrual hygiene practices among the adolescent girls in some nursing schools at EL-Minia governorate, Egypt.
-Their results showed that the age of the adolescent sample ranged from fifteen to nineteen years old with mean age 17.2 ± 1.1 years old.
+These results come in agreement with Abd EL-Hameed et al., $^{(38)}$ who made an assessment of dysmenorrhea and menstrual hygiene practices among the adolescent girls in some nursing schools at EL-Minia governorate, Egypt.
+Their results showed that the age of the adolescent sample ranged from fifteen to nineteen years old with mean age $17.2 \pm 1.1$ years old.
 As regards to the body mass index, the results of the present study reveals that forty six percent of the sample had a normal body weight, and thirty eight percent of them had overweight and obesity.
-In contrast, a study performed to find out the relation between dysmenorrhea and body mass index in disruption of their social and personal activities.
-Also, Indian adolescents and low BMI reflecting their poor dietary intake.
-(39)
+In contrast, a study performed to find out the relation between dysmenorrhea and body mass index in adolescents with rural versus urban variation, they found that the prevalence of dysmenorrhea in adolescent girls was very high, resulting in disruption of their social and personal activities.
+Also, Indian adolescents have a very poor nutritional status, as reflected by their low BMI.
+Their study establishes a positive correlation between dysmenorrhea in adolescents and low BMI reflecting their poor dietary intake. $^{(39)}$